anthonyabeo/pasc/README.md

 # PASCAL COMPILER (PASC)
 An implementation of the Pascal Programming Language as defined by the [ISO 7185:1990 Standard](docs/pascal-iso7185.pdf).

+This is a compiler implementation, with a front-end that generates LLVM IR, and a backend that utilizes the LLVM toolchain to optimize the IR and generate executables.
+In the midst of that, the program is serialized to and from [protocol buffers](https://protobuf.dev/) to accommodate the Go front-end and C++ backends.

 # Getting Started
 Pasc is implemented in Go and C++.
 You should have recent toolchains for both languages installed on your system.